-Fig. 10 2D ultrasound images of cyst phantom using: a) one cycle; b) 8-bit Golay code; c) 16-bit Golay code
+Fig. 10 2D ultrasound images of beef liver pattern study in vitro using: a) one cycle; b) 8-bit Golay code; c) 16-bit Golay code

-The results in Fig. 10 demonstrate the benefits of applying the Golay coded transmission for ultrasound diagnostic i.e. the improved contrast in both the shallow and the deep region.
+As seen in Fig. 10 the air bubbles are observed which are almost impossible to avoid in case of in vitro experiments.
+But here they are helpful for qualitative estimation of the image quality parameters like the lateral resolution and contrast.
+At the same time the basic liver structure is unchanged in the presented experimental results.
+As expected, applying of the Golay coded transmission improves penetration depth and image contrast.
 The ultrasound penetration is nearly doubled for the 16-bit Golay codes in comparison with the single cycle transmission, effectively extending the diagnosable region in the practical medical application.